TIMELINE-Greece's debt crisis

-Dec 1 Here is a look back at Greece's financial crisis since former Prime Minister George Papandreou first sealed a bailout deal for Greece in 2010.
+Nov 16 Here is a chronology of events since former Prime Minister George Papandreou first sealed a financial bailout deal for Greece in 2010.

 May 4/5 - Public sector workers stage 48-hour nationwide strike.
 Three people are killed when a bank is set on fire.